marbetschar/marco.betschart.name/blog/2022-01-17-why-elementary-os-is-the-right-choice-for-me.md

 In my experience everything around elementary and its team is very open and forthcoming.
 Whenever I reached out with a question, I received a helpful answer and if things weren't obvious the team truly tried to understand the matter before jumping to conclusions.

 In my opinion this way of communication and the urge to truly understand the motivation _behind_ a request is what makes the difference.
-Therefore, [getting involved](https://elementary.io/get-involved) is at the same time a lot of fun and rewarding.
+Therefore, [getting involved](https://elementary.io/get-involved) is at the same time a lot of fun as well as rewarding.

 ### Design is neither an add-on nor an opinion

 The [elementary Design Philosophy](https://docs.elementary.io/hig/design-philosophy) is right on point: Design is something deeply integrated in whatever you create.
 Its the sum of all the tiny little decisions.
-Its not something you can think of in an aftermath - its an intrinsic part of what you build.
-And the effectiveness of a design is measurable: If the problem the design tries to solve is well understood, then the effectiveness of different designs can objectively be compared at solving this problem.
+Its not something you can think of in an aftermath - and the effectiveness of a design is measurable: If the problem is well understood, then the effectiveness of different designs can objectively be compared.

-And now we come full circle: As I mentioned, the community and communication all around elementary is about understanding the specific problem at hand - always with the goal in mind to find the best possible solution.
+And here we come full circle now: As mentioned, the community and communication all around elementary is all about understanding the specific problem at hand - always with the goal in mind to find the best possible solution.

 This whole approach really shows in to the overall UX of elementary OS in which [Accessibility Features Are Just Features](https://blog.elementary.io/accessibility-features-are-just-features/).
 One very nice example is the elementary OS installer: [It offers to switch to a left-handed setup if the users clicks on the `Next` button with the right mouse button](https://github.com/elementary/initial-setup/pull/133):